Wind energy and its issues.

 2.2.2) The initial cost

-The cost of study, manufacture and installation is too high.
-As a result, most of the wind farms are not depleted, at any cost, until a few years before the end of the wind turbine life.
-We are talking about 15 years back to investment on the 20 years of life of a wind turbine announced.
-These facts are unfortunately systematically found on renewable energy projects (See the file: "Why it stuck?")
-And this whatever the technology used ...
+The cost of study, fabrication and installation, in our view too high.
+The result is that most wind park will dampen across all costs, a few years before the end of life of the turbines.
+We talk about 15 years back investment on 20-year lifespan of a wind turbine announced.
+These facts are unfortunately systematically recorded on renewable energy projects (see the file "Why it gets stuck") and this whatever the technology ...

 In wind power, it is an undeniable fact: the fact of wanting to create wind farms increasingly large, with an installed unit power and more important.